 Is the power from renewable energy supplied directly to my home?

-No. The electricity generated by the wind turbines and biomass is fed into the electric system, called the grid.
+No. The electricity generated by the wind turbines is fed into the electric system, called the grid.
 This makes it impossible to deliver that exact same electricity to you, but the power from renewables that is generated will still replace electricity that would otherwise have been generated by conventional fossil fuels.

 Does power generation from renewable energy cost more?